CSC510-2015-Axitron/txts/slides/talk1.md

-% Eating Habits
+% Being Axesome - A Retrospective
-% Jane Doe
+% Juggernaut DeMann
-% March 22, 2005
+% March 22, 20xx

 # In the morning